 With what little data there is (collected at readings and from amazon’s comments section), Klink suggests that about 90% of the readers of female hard-boiled detective fiction actually are female and 90% of these are over forty.
 And the authors (many are members of the women’s mystery club “Sisters in Crime”) speaking about their heroines always describe them as better, more perfect and improved versions of themselves in a physical and intellectual way.

 Klink very carefully checks the works of each author mentioned (apart from the writers mentioned in the quotation above, he investigates the works of S. J. Rozan, Nancy Bush, Mercedes Lackey and Gemma Halliday.)
-His approach is mostly in collecting data on adjectives used to describe male and female characters in the novel, the female detectives’ food habits, general motifs used, what the woman appears to look like, and their sex life.
-And what kind of person she would be in real life and how serious she would appear then.
-At least that is what one gets out the respective final paragraphs documenting each author.
+His approach is mostly in collecting data on adjectives used to describe male and female characters in the novel, the female detectives’ food habits, general motifs used, what the woman appears to look like, and their sex life and what kind of person she would be in real life and how serious she would appear then, at least that is what one gets out of the respective final paragraphs documenting each author.

 And Klink would not tire throughout the book to express that the study finally is what a male reader gets out of reading the novels.
 It is the male perspective, that again, is an important part of the female hard-boiled detectives’ stream of consciousness since many of the characters devote a lot of energy and mind to the way they look, and may be evaluated and even desired by men.